boazbk/tcs/lec_19_cryptography.md

 His biography, [A Beautiful Mind](https://en.wikipedia.org/wiki/A_Beautiful_Mind_(book)) was made into a popular movie.
 It is natural to compare Nash's 1955 letter to the NSA to Gödel's letter to von Neumann we mentioned before.
 From the theoretical computer science point of view, the crucial difference is that while Nash informally talks about exponential vs polynomial computation time, he does not mention the word "Turing Machine" or other models of computation, and it is not clear if he is aware or not that his conjecture can be made mathematically precise (assuming a formalization of "sufficiently complex types of enciphering").

+The definition of computational secrecy we use is the notion of _computational indistinguishability_ (known to be equivalent to _semantic security_) that was given by Goldwasser and Micali in 1982.

+Although they used a different terminology, Diffie and Hellman already made clear in their paper that their protocol can be used as a public key encryption, with the first message being put in a "public file".
+In 1985, ElGamal showed how to obtain  a _signature scheme_ based on the Diffie Hellman ideas, and since he described the Diffie-Hellman encryption scheme in the same paper, it is sometimes also known  as ElGamal encryption.

+Zero-knowledge proofs were constructed by Goldwasser, Micali, and Rackoff in 1982, and their wide applicability was shown (using the theory of $\mathbf{NP}$ completeness) by Goldreich, Micali, and Wigderson in 1986.

+Two party and multiparty secure computation protocols were constructed (respectively) by Yao in 1982 and Goldreich, Micali, and Wigderson in 1987.
+The latter work gave  a general transformation from security against passive adversaries to security against active adversaries using zero knowledge proofs.

 ## Further explorations